The Best Mid Range Discs of 2025

 Viking Midrange Discs

-Viking Midranges are headlined by the overstable Loki, a favorite among those who need reliable fade in their midrange shots.
+Viking Midranges are lead by the overstable Loki, a favorite among those who need reliable fade in their midrange shots.
 The Nordic Warrior and Axe follow, offering players a range of stability options to navigate the course effectively.

 Yikun Midrange Discs